-The NSI architecture is a distributed, multi-agent architecture which is designed to handle error cases in such a way as to ensure predictable and deterministic behavior.
+The Network Service Framework is based on a distributed, multi-agent architecture which is designed to handle error cases in such a way as to ensure predictable and deterministic behavior.
 This section describes the basis of error handling for this protocol.

 Network errors can be broadly categorized as soft or hard failures.
 A soft failure occurs when two NSA agents lose communication with each other or the NRM loses communications with the transport resources.
 A hard failure occurs if the NSA software crashes or the underlying server hardware fails.
 Such failures may cause a loss of information about state information in transit or not committed.